HojouFotytu/Misc-PT-Tools/PT Settings-Switcher/Readme.md

 If you decide to use the same settings for multiple market scenarios, for example if ElGringoLoco will perform well in both a Bear and Tanking market, simply make a duplicate of the files for the second folder.

 ### 7. Find your PTMagic installation, and open the "PTMagic" folder
-Drop all six folders, each with the three settings files, into the folder named "_ presets"
+Drop all six folders, each with the three settings files, into the folder named "_presets"

 ### 8. Configure PTMagic
-Carefully follow the instructions found here:  https://github.com/PTMagicians/PT-Magic/wiki/Setup-Guide, but __SKIP STEPS 5, 6 and 9__ -- we will take care of those steps now.
+Carefully follow the instructions found here:  https://github.com/PTMagicians/PT-Magic/wiki/Setup-Guide, but __SKIP STEPS 6, 6 and 8__ -- we will take care of those steps now.

 ### 9. Download the settings.analyzer.json
-Download the latest release of the settings.analyzer.json from this repo: https://github.com/PTMagicians/Settings-Archive/tree/master/PT-Settings-Switcher, and place it in your PTMagic folder.
+Download the latest release of the settings.analyzer.json from this repo: https://github.com/PTMagicians/Settings-Archive/tree/master/PT-Settings-Switcher, and copy it to your PTMagic folder, replacing the default version.

 ### 10. Enter the names of your settings
 Open the settings.analyzer.json with Notepad++ (https://notepad-plus-plus.org/).
 Take your time, and carefully edit "File": so the name exactly matches each of your PAIRS, DCA, and INDICATOR files.
 Do this for every global setting.
-Also make sure the "SettingName" exactly matches the names of the folders in which the settings are contained.
-Remember, at the very least you __must have a folder named DEFAULT__.
+Also make sure the **"SettingName" exactly matches the names of the folders** in which the settings are contained.
+Remember, at the very least you __must have a folder named DEFAULT__ with your default PT settings.

 ### 11. Adjust the GLOBAL SETTINGS according to your preferences
 Look over the global settings, read the comments, and adjust the "keep_balance", "initial_cost", "max_trading_pairs" and other settings according to your trading style and risk-tolerance.
 Do this __for every setting__

-Notice that trading is disabled for every setting, just to be safe.
-After you have everything working to your satisfaction, then you should come back and change "DEFAULT_trading_enabled" to "true" __for every setting__.

-Also notice for the tanking setting, you could remove the comment markers and enable sell_only_mode if that is your preference.
+Also notice for the tanking setting, you can remove the comment markers and enable sell_only_mode if that is your preference.

 ### 12. Adjust the COIN-SPECIFIC settings according to your preferences
 It IS possible to get creative and insert almost any of Profit Trailer's coin-specific settings you choose here, but be careful!
-These settings will be applied for coins that trigger these setting in any of your global market settings -- if you are using different buy or sell strategies for different global settings, your coin-specific settings might not match very well, and lead to unintended side-effects for any coins meeting the specified trigger conditions.
+These settings will be applied for coins that trigger these setting in addition to your global market settings -- if you are using different buy or sell strategies for different global settings, your coin-specific settings might not match very well, and lead to unintended side-effects.

 ### 13. Launch!
 Make sure profit trailer is running, and make sure you have carefully followed the all the steps above.
 Double-Click on __Start PTMagic.cmd__ from the PTMagic folder, then refill your drink.

 For the first run, PTMagic will have to download the last seven days of market data so it can calculate the trends of individual coins.
 After it has finished and you see a summary of it's first "Raid" you can double-click __Start PTMagic Monitor__ and begin exploring the PTMagic GUI.
 You do not need to run the PTMagic monitor for the analyzer and switching to function.
-The web-monitor merely displays information about the bot, and offers a GUI interface to change the settings in the settings.analyzer.json file.
+The web-monitor merely displays information about the bot, and offers a GUI interface with information and the ability to change various settings.

 ### 12. Ready to Trade!
 When you feel comfortable that everything is working as intended, it's time to enable trading.
 Open the settings.analyzer.json file and for every Global Setting, change "Default_trading_enabled" to "true".
 There is no danger in editing this file while PTMatic is running.
 Any changes you make will take effect after you save the file and PTMagic loads it at the beginning of it's next raid.